-If you have less than two years' qualifying service, you will have the option to take a refund of your own contributions to the Scheme (but not your employer's) plus interest (see 'Definitions').
+If you have less than two years' qualifying service you will have the option to take a refund of your own contributions to the Scheme (but not your employer's) plus interest (see Definitions).

-Qualifying service includes your period of membership of this Scheme and other schemes of TPT, plus service in a previous scheme where you have transferred these benefits into your current membership.
-If you have transferred benefits from a personal pension plan to your current membership you cannot take a refund of your contributions.
+Qualifying service includes your period of membership of this Scheme and other schemes of TPT, plus service in a previous scheme where you have transferred these benefits into the Scheme.
+If you have transferred benefits from a personal pension plan to the Scheme you cannot take a refund of your contributions.